hofstadter-io/hof/docs/content/code-generation/schema.md

 ##### TemplateDelims

-Only needed when you need alternative delimitors.
+Only needed when you need alternative delimiters.
 The default is `{{` and `}}`.